garden-rs/garden/README.md

 Commands defined at the garden level extend commands defined on a tree.

+### garden custom sub-commands

+    garden <command> <tree-expression>*

+    garden diff @cola

+When no builtin command exists by the specified name then garden will run custom commands by that name.

+This is complementary to `garden cmd <tree-expression> <command>*` because that form allows multiple commands; this form allows multiple tree-expressions, and is convenient to type.

 ## Variables

 Garden configuration contains a "variables" block that allows defining